-Welcome to the StFX Public Policy Case Competition, sponsored by the Public Policy and Governance Program (PGOV) and the Brian Mulroney Institute of Government (Mulroney Institute).
+Welcome to the StFX Public Policy Case Competition, sponsored by the Public Policy and Governance Program and the Brian Mulroney Institute of Government (Mulroney Institute).
 This is a new event that gives students the opportunity to experience the challenge of developing real-world policy proposals.
-Working in small teams, participants will prepare a policy submission known as a Memorandum to Cabinet.
+Working in small teams, participants will prepare a policy submission known as a Memorandum to Cabinet (MC).
 This Handbook sets out information on the what, when, who, and how of the competition.

-We learn about public policy and governance in a variety of ways including in-class study, research projects, and work experience.
+We learn about public policy and governance in a variety of ways, including in-class study, research projects, and work experience.
 This case competition adds another dimension.
 Through the competition, participants will be able to simulate the process of preparing and presenting a policy submission to Cabinet.

 The goal is to develop a formal proposal, answering a specific question that is rooted in a particular policy field.
 The question and the field will vary from year to year.

-Participating students will organize into teams of three and work together to research and prepare a document on the designated issue (the format for submissions is discussed below).
-All PGOV students, past and present are eligible.
-You can partner with a non-PGOV student so long as there are at least two PGOV people on a team.
+All PGOV students, past and present, are eligible.
+Students can partner with a non-PGOV student as long as there are at least two PGOV students on a team.

-The deadline for the completed policy submission is Friday, 3 February 2023.
+The deadline for the completed policy submission is Friday, 2 February 2024.
 Submissions after this date cannot be accepted.

 All submissions will be read and assessed by a panel of experts.
-The top three submissions will be presented at a public session in March 2023.
+The top three submissions will be presented at a public session in March 2024.

-The winning team will share a money prize along with an inscription on the PGOV Policy Case Competition plaque to be displayed in Mulroney Hall.
+The winning team will share a monetary prize along with an inscription on the PGOV Policy Case Competition plaque to be displayed in Mulroney Hall.